paulbutcher/ScalaMock/new_homepage_src/_user_guide/062_sharing_specs2.md

 ## Isolated test cases

-Using *Isolated tests cases* is a clean and simple way to share mocks and fixture by all test cases.
+Using *Isolated tests cases* is a clean and simple way to share mocks and fixtures across all test cases.
 This technique is recommended when all test cases use the same or very similar fixtures.

 `IsolatedMockFactory` can be mixed into a [Specs2](http://etorreborre.github.com/specs2/) `Specification` to provide mocking support.
-Please note that this causes to run whole suite in isolated mode.
+Please note that this causes the whole suite to run in isolated mode:

 ```scala
 class IsolatedCoffeeMachineTest extends Specification with IsolatedMockFactory {